collective/collective.developermanual/source/reference_manuals/old/plone_3_theming/page/templates/how-to-scale-images-using-pil-in-page-templates.rst

 you cannot do 'item/my\_image' because it's not in the brain.
 What to do?! you may wail.
-Well, you could wake up the objects, get the image field, and then call the image scaling on it in a pythonic way, but this is a performance hit, puts python in your TAL, whcih you should avoid.
+Well, you could wake up the objects, get the image field, and then call the image scaling on it in a pythonic way, but this is a performance hit, puts python in your TAL, which you should avoid.

 Instead you'll just be crafty.
 You already have 'item\_url' and you know the name of your image field (my-image) so put those together and